-What is Central Casting?
-Central Casting is a casting agency specializing in background actors, extras, stand-ins, photo doubles and more.
-The company offers services to productions of all sizes and across all media, including film, television, commercials, print ads and new media projects.
+Central Casting, Inc. is an American casting agency specializing in background actors, extras, stand-ins, photo doubles, and more.
+The company offers services to productions of all sizes and across all media, including film, television, commercials, print ads, and new media projects.

 History of Central Casting

-The first known person to be hired as a professional extra was Aline Bernstein (1881–1960), founder of Central Casting.
-She started as an extra in silent movies around 1910.
-Her career spanned from 1910 to 1932 and it included work on over 300 movies, including Ben Hur and Grand Hotel.
+The first known person to be hired as a professional extra was Aline Bernstein themselves (1881–1960).
+She started as an extra in silent movies around 1910 and her career spanned from 1910 to 1932 and included work on over 300 movies.

 Bernstein’s husband, Norman Nadel (1873–1944), was a theatrical agent who co-founded the Academy of Motion Picture Arts and Sciences (AMPAS).
 Nadel invested in the stock market prior to World War I and made enough money to live comfortably for the rest of his life.

-He, along with Charles Eagan, founded Central Casting in 1915 as an alternative to the then-prevalent method of hiring extras by word of mouth or in newspaper ads.
-In addition to her work as a stage actress, Bernstein had also worked as a casting director for Thomas H. Ince Studios, which gave her insight into
+He, along with Charles Eagan, founded Central Casting in 1925 as an alternative to the then-prevalent method of hiring extras by word of mouth or in newspaper ads.
+In addition to her work as a stage actress, Bernstein had also worked as a casting director for Thomas H. Ince Studios.

 Direct Deposit For Background Actors